Structures of Divinity: Deities versus Divine Monsters

 According to Smith, the first half of the monarchy saw a shift toward "Yahweh-El" as the head god of Israel.
 We have already seen that El was the original god of Israel.
 The shift toward Yahweh, possibly under Midianite influence, is justified in Exodus by God's apparition to Moses in Midian, in which God reveals the divine name to Moses as Yahweh--prior to that, the text states, the Israelites had known god as El.
 That Yahweh had become the head god is seen clearly at 1 Kings 22:19, where the prophet Micaiah relates his vision of Yahweh, in which Yahweh is portrayed as presiding over the heavenly host, seated on the throne rather than standing in the assembly, as previously.
 Isaiah 6 similarly portrays Yahweh seated on the throne presiding over the hosts of heaven.
 These hosts correspond to El's astral family, but now under the headship of Yahweh.

 What is not clear is whether Yahweh also inherited El's consort, Asherah.
 What is clear is that in the late monarchy the cult of the Queen of Heaven was widespread and popular (possibly as the result of Mespopotamian influence).
 Jeremiah's description of this cult (cf. 7 and 44) is extensively confirmed by archaeology.
 Thus, at this stage we see an Israelite pantheon which features Yahweh-El as the head god, possibly with a consort.
 The second level are the gods who were part of El's family, but the tendency--seen in Habbakuk 3--is for the second level deities to slide lower until they are on a par with the fourth level, the messenger/angels in the hosts of heaven.
-The third level appears to be lacking.
+Once again, the third level appears to be lacking.

 1. Yahweh-El and Asherah;Israelite Pantheons in Conflict in the Late Monarchy